MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

 # Bot Framework Frequently Asked Questions

+> [!WARNING]
+> This is the current FAQ article to be replaced by the new sub-articles, :heavy_check_mark: :eyes: :blac_nib:

 This article contains answers to some frequently asked questions about the Bot Framework.

 ## Background and availability